paragoner1/crisis-companion/DEMO_SCRIPT_SIMPLE.md

 ```bash
 $ cargo run --bin complete_walkthrough
 ```
 *"Here's the complete system in action.
 Voice-activated emergency response that works offline.
-Solana SOS - Creating the phone you can't live without."*
+Solana SOS - Creating the app that makes your phone a life saver."*

 ---